jake-knerr/cogent/README.md

 #### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using an application state service.

 A state service could be available to all components and provide a way to read state, update state, and send update notifications in a downwards manner.
+The store may also be used to hang behavior that is shared by multiple components.

 ### API